avcopan/electronic-structure-with-python-obsolete/README.md

 # meinsum
-## electronic structure for minimalists
+## electronic structure code for minimalists

 A small collection of python modules for programming electronic structure codes in simple spin-orbital form.
 Primarily designed to be used with [psi4](https://github.com/psi4/psi4public), building on the functionality of [psi4numpy](https://github.com/dgasmith/psi4numpy).
 The tensor contraction modules ([index](https://github.com/avcopan/meinsum/blob/master/lib/index.py) and [block](https://github.com/avcopan/meinsum/blob/master/lib/block.py)), permutation module ([permutation](https://github.com/avcopan/meinsum/blob/master/lib/permutation.py)), and DIIS module ([diis](https://github.com/avcopan/meinsum/blob/master/lib/diis.py)) can be used independently.
 The goal is to allow one to write code that looks as much as possible like the equations to be implemented.